-These requirements do not adversely affect the cost and supply of housing because they primarily apply to non-residential uses.
+CUP requirements do not adversely affect the cost and supply of housing because they primarily apply to non-residential uses and Program 11 commits to eliminating the CUP requirement for SROs.

-- Architectural Review Most land use activities that result in physical design changes require architectural review.
+- Coastal Development Permit Unless otherwise exempted from the State Coastal Act, any land use activity that fits within the definition of "development" requires a Coastal Development Permit (CDP).
+In Carpinteria, any entitlement for development including a Development Plan, Conditional Use Permit, Grading Permit, etc. requires a CDP as well.
+The purpose of the CDP is to review proposed development for consistency with State Coastal Act policies and the regulations of the City's Local Coastal Program, which implements the Coastal Act within the City of Carpinteria.
+Coastal Development Permits include both administrative CDPs, which are considered by the Community Development Director, and discretionary CDPs, which are considered by the Planning Commission.
+Coastal Development Permits involving projects of a certain nature (e.g., large public works projects) or located within certain areas (e.g., within 100 feet of a stream or wetland) are eligible to be appealed to the California Coastal Commission. - Architectural Review Most land use activities that result in physical design changes require architectural review.
 Those changes that are associated with a Development Plan or Conditional Use Permit application will require Architectural Review Board review in addition to Community Development Director or Planning Commission approval.
 The Architectural Review Board provides only recommendations to the decisionmaker(s). - Tentative Subdivision, Tentative Parcel Maps and Condominium Conversions In conjunction with review of other permits and approvals for a development project, the Planning Commission reviews a proposed Subdivision, while the City Council reviews a Parcel Map. - Variance The Planning Commission may approve a variance from certain requirements of the Zoning Code if it makes specific findings regarding unique circumstances or characteristics of the property involved.